kdsuneraavinash/plugin-syntaxtree-visualizer/README.md

-# The Ballerina Syntax Tree Visualizer
+# The Ballerina Compiler Toolkit

 > To generate the syntax trees for any Ballerina source code